buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 ***

-## Changing the glass insert split liner while the GCMS is on (WIP)
+### Changing the glass insert split liner (WIP)

-The injection port glass liner should be switched out every 1000 runs.
+The injection port glass liner should be switched out every ~1000 injections.
+* This helps prevent the liner from fusing to the injection port.

 1. See pg.
 XXX of the GCMS-QP2010 Operation Guide
 2. using tweezers and gloves, place 10 mg of deactivated fused silica (glass wool) into a new glass liner according to instructions in guide